Research governance for social care

 This approval is for your plan to research this audience.
 It is not approval for us to be involved in your research – this would need to be agreed with relevant managers.

 Firstly, you need to establish whether your research project counts as research.
-Use this research governance decision tool to help you decide whether or not your study is research as defined by the UK Policy Framework for Health and Social Care Research.
+Use this research governance decision tool to help you decide whether your study is research as defined by the UK Policy Framework for Health and Social Care Research.

 If you are unsure, email: Research governance